-Supplier Name: have to take place at the same time at the meeting with the supplier.
+Supplier Name: Category: Contact Name: E-mail: Phone: Responsible person: Date of evaluation: Evaluation has to be done at least once per year.
+It does not have to take place at the same time at the meeting with the supplier.
 Date of last meeting: Meeting should take place at least once per year.
 Please rate the supplier for the following: Very poor Poor Good Very good 1.
 Quality of goods/services?
 2. Prices (with discount)?
 Prices should be negotiated at least once per year.
-3. Delivery to our location, time and reliability of deliverio es?
+3. Delivery to our location, time and reliability of deliveries?
 4. Flexibility in case of "urgent order"?
-5. Quality of problem resolution (replacement of faulty it returning of items, etc.)? ems, 6.
-Flexibility during cooperation and quality of communication?
+5. Quality of problem resolution (replacement of faulty items, returning of items, etc.)?
+6. Flexibility during cooperation and quality of communication?
 7. Payment terms, transparent and timely invoicing?
 Answer the questions below - yes or no 8.
 Does the supplier hold the appropriate certificates and fulfill the standards of the business area of the supplier?
 NO YES 9.
-To the best of your knowledge, does the supplier have a quality management system? iny NO YES 10.
-To the best of your knowledge, does the supplier have environmental policy? any NO YES 11.
-To the best of your knowledge, does the supplier have Health & Safety policy? any NO YES 12.
-To the best of your knowledge, does the supplier act according to Corporate Social Responsibility standards?
+To the best of your knowledge, does the supplier have any quality management system?
+NO YES 10.
+To the best of your knowledge, does the supplier have any environmental policy?
+NO YES 11.
+To the best of your knowledge, does the supplier have any Health & Safety policy?
+NO YES 12.
+To the best of your knowledge, does the supplier actaccording to Corporate Social Responsibility standards?
 NO YES 13.
-To the best of your knowledge, is it easy to substitute supplier? the 🗌 NO YES
+To the best of your knowledge, is it easy to substitute the supplier?
+NO YES